shi-wal/technical_blog_app/README.md

 # technical_blog_app

-This is a basic blogging website using the MVC architecture, Spring Boot framework & PostgreSQL database.
+This is a basic blogging website developed using the MVC architecture, Spring Boot framework & PostgreSQL database.